MarkZeller/pan_coronavirus_screening/README.md

 This repository describes the development of a pan-coronavirus qPCR.
-It's based on all available coronaviridae reference sequences in GenBank. pan_CoV_F2 should in theory work on all, while pan_CoV_F1 has some mismatches in some of the animal CoVs. pan_CoV_F2 is newly designed, so not sure if it works yet.
+It's based on all available coronaviridae reference sequences in GenBank. pan_CoV_F2 should in theory work on all, while pan_CoV_F1 has a few mismatches in some of the animal CoVs. pan_CoV_F2 is newly designed, so not sure if it works yet.

-Primer and gBlock sequences:
+Primer and gBlock sequences[^1]:
 ```
 >pan_CoV_F1
 ACWCARHTVAAYYTNAARTAYGC